-Data for fish caught during the 2002-2007 period are presented in this report.
-Two sets of lengthfrequency histograms are presented for each species, except bluefin and black skipjack; the first shows the data by stratum (gear type, set type, and area) for 2007, and the second shows the combined data for each year of the 2002-2007 period.
-For bluefin, the histograms show the 2002-2007 catches by commercial and recreational gear combined.
-For black skipjack, the histograms show the 2002-2007 catches by commercial gear.
-Only a small amount of catch was taken by pole-and-line vessels in 2007, and no samples were obtained from these vessels.
+Data for fish caught during the 2003-2008 period are presented in this report.
+Two sets of lengthfrequency histograms are presented for each species, except bluefin and black skipjack; the first shows the data by stratum (gear type, set type, and area) for 2008, and the second shows the combined data for each year of the 2003-2008 period.
+For bluefin, the histograms show the 2003-2008 catches by commercial and recreational gear combined.
+For black skipjack, the histograms show the 2003-2008 catches by commercial gear.
+Only a small amount of catch was taken by pole-and-line vessels in 2008, and no samples were obtained from these vessels.

 For stock assessments of yellowfin, nine purse-seine fisheries (four associated with floating objects, three associated with dolphins, and two unassociated) and one pole-and-line fishery are defined (Figure A-5).
 The last fishery includes all 13 sampling areas.
-Of the 805 wells sampled, 569 contained yellowfin.
-The estimated size compositions of the fish caught during 2007 are shown in Figure A-6a.
+Of the 1,027 wells sampled, 630 contained yellowfin.
+The estimated size compositions of the fish caught during 2008 are shown in Figure A-6a.
 The majority of the yellowfin catch was taken in sets associated with dolphins and in unassociated sets.
-Most of the larger yellowfin (>100 cm) were caught throughout the year in the Inshore dolphin fishery, in the second, third and fourth quarters in the Northern dolphin-associated fishery, and during the second quarter in the Southern unassociated fishery, and during the fourth quarter in the Southern unassociated fishery.
-A small amount of large yellowfin was taken in the Southern floating-object fishery during the second and third quarters.
-A mode of smaller yellowfin, ranging from 40 to 60 cm in length, was evident in all the floating-object fisheries during the year, in the Southern unassociated fishery during the second quarter, and in the Northern unassociated fishery during the third quarter.
-Small amounts of yellowfin in the 40-to 60 cm size range were taken by pole-and-line vessels, mostly during the third and fourth quarters.
+Most of the larger yellowfin (>100 cm) were caught throughout the year in the Inshore dolphin fishery, during the first, second, and third quarters in the Northern dolphin-associated fishery, and during the first and fourth quarters in the Southern unassociated fishery.
+Larger yellowfin were also caught during the first and fourth quarters in the Southern unassociated fishery.
+A small amount of large yellowfin was taken in the Southern floating-object fishery throughout the year, and in the Equatorial floating-object fishery in the first and second quarters.
+Yellowfin, ranging from 40 to 60 cm in length, was evident in all the floating-object fisheries during the year, and in the first, second and third quarters in the Northern unassociated fishery.
+Small amounts of yellowfin in the 50- to 70-cm size range were taken by pole-and-line vessels, mostly during the third and fourth quarters.

-The estimated size compositions of the yellowfin caught by all fisheries combined during 2002-2007 are shown in Figure A-6b.
-The average weights of the yellowfin caught in 2007 were greater than those of 2006, but considerably less than those of the 2002-2005 period.
+The estimated size compositions of the yellowfin caught by all fisheries combined during 2003-2008 are shown in Figure A-6b.
+The average weights of the yellowfin caught in 2008 were greater than those of 2006 and 2007, but considerably less than those of the 2003-2004 period.

 For stock assessments of skipjack, seven purse-seine fisheries (four associated with floating objects, two unassociated, one associated with dolphins) and one pole-and-line fishery are defined (Figure A-5).
 The last two fisheries include all 13 sampling areas.
-Of the 805 wells sampled, 602 contained skipjack.
-The estimated size compositions of the fish caught during 2007 are shown in Figure A-7a.
-Large amounts of skipjack in the 40- to 50-cm size range were caught in all of the floating-object fisheries, primarily during the second, third, and fourth quarters of 2007, and in the Southern unassociated fishery, primarily during the first and fourth quarters.
-Larger skipjack in the 50- to 70-cm size range were caught primarily during the first, second, and third quarters in the unassociated fishery in the South.
-Lesser amounts of larger skipjack were taken in the Inshore floating-object fishery in the first quarter, and in the Equatorial floating-object fishery in the fourth quarter.
-Negligible amounts of skipjack were caught by pole-and-line vessels
+Of the 1,027 wells sampled, 837 contained skipjack.
+The estimated size compositions of the fish caught during 2008 are shown in Figure A-7a.
+Large amounts of skipjack in the 40- to 50-cm size range were caught in all of the floating-object fisheries and in the Southern unassociated fishery throughout the year.
+Larger skipjack in the 50- to 70-cm size range were caught primarily during the third and fourth quarters in all of the floating-object fisheries.
+Negligible amounts of skipjack were caught by pole-and-line vessels.

-The estimated size compositions of the skipjack caught by all fisheries combined during 2002-2007 are shown in Figure A-7b.
-The average weight of skipjack in 2007, 2.3 kg, was the same as that of 2006, but less than the average weights for 2002-2005.
+The estimated size compositions of the skipjack caught by all fisheries combined during 2003-2008 are shown in Figure A-7b.
+The average weight of skipjack in 2008, 2.2 kg, was less than the average weights for the previous five years.